jenskeiner/exchange_calendars_extensions/README.md

 ```
 Here, `key` should be the name, i.e. not an alias, under which the extended class is registered with the
 `exchange_calendars` package, and `cls` should be the extended class.

+## Caveat: Merging calendars

+For the various calendars, [exchange-calendars](https://pypi.org/project/exchange-calendars/) defines and uses the class
+`exchange_calendars.exchange_calendar.HolidayCalendar` which is a direct subclass of the abstract base class
+`pandas.tseries.holiday.AbstractHolidayCalendar`.

+One of the assumptions of `AbstractHolidayCalendar` is that each contained rule that defines a holiday has a unique name.
+Thus, when merging two calendars via the `.merge()` method, the resulting calendar will only retain a single rule for
+each name, eliminating any duplicates.

+This creates a problem with the calendars provided by this package.
+For example, constructing the holiday calendar
+backing `holidays_all` requires to add a rule for each ad-hoc holiday.
+However, since ad-hoc holidays don't define a
+unique name, each rule would either have to generate a unique name for itself, or use the same name as the other rules.
+This package uses the latter approach, i.e. all ad-hoc holidays are assigned the same name `ad-hoc holiday`.

+As a result, the built-in merge functionality of `AbstractHolidayCalendar` will eliminate all but one of the ad-hoc
+holidays when merging with another calendar.
+This is not the desired behavior.

+To avoid this problem, this package defines the function `merge_calendars(calendars: Iterable[AbstractHolidayCalendar])`
+which returns a calendar that simply concatenates, in order, all rules from the passed-in calendars.
+The returned
+calendar is a subclass of `HolidayCalendar` that handles possible duplicates by filtering them out before returning
+from a call to `holidays()`.

+**In essence: Always use `merge_calendars(...)` instead of `AbstractHolidayCalendar.merge(...)` when merging involves
+any of the calendars added by this package.
+Keep in mind that for duplicate elimination, rules more to the front of the
+list have higher priority.**

 ## Contributing
 Contributions are welcome.
 Please open an issue or submit a pull request on GitHub.